 - Acclimate for a minimum of 72 hours.
 If you are in a very humid or arid environment (Florida and Nevada: We’re talking to you!), you may want to wait up to 10 days.

 Lucky for you and your hardwood floors, they like humidity in the same range as you do.
 So, aim to keep your indoor relative humidity at healthy levels for you, and your wood floors will be healthy too.

-See, the safe zone for your wood floors is 35% – 55% relative humidity, and luckily the human body tends to prefer that as its comfort zone too.
+The safe zone for your wood floors is 35% – 55% relative humidity, and luckily the human body tends to prefer that as its comfort zone too.
 When you keep the indoor humidity levels comfortable for your family, you’ll keep the indoor humidity levels comfortable for your hardwood and bamboo floors as well.
 But come the dry season, keeping both the relative humidity inside in a range that’s good for you and your floors can be a challenge.
-Get it wrong, and you harm your body and your floors.
+Get it wrong, and your hardwood floors might experience cupping when winter rolls over.